 We collect the following types of information:

-2. Kartable will ensure third-party vendors (Trusted Seller) disclose their management of privacy data, limited to the data they obtain through the transaction of the Kartable platform following an order placement from a buyer, on the platform.
-Trusted Sellers will need to do this when they list a singular or multiple product/s for sale on the platform.
-In most cases this will be when a Trusted Supplier is setting up their ‘Profile’ on the Kartable platform.
-Therefore, full disclosure of how a Trusted Seller manages the privacy of information obtained in order receival will be explicitly available prior to the purchase of any item for a Buyer.
+3. Kartable will ensure third-party vendors (Trusted Vendors) disclose their management of privacy data, limited to the data they obtain through the transaction of the Kartable platform following an order placement from a Buyer.
+Trusted Vendors will need to do this when they list a singular or multiple product/s for sale on the platform.
+In most cases this will be when a Trusted Vendor is setting up their ‘Profile’ on the Kartable platform.
+Therefore, full disclosure of how a Trusted Vendor manages the privacy of information obtained in order receival will be available prior to the purchase of any item by a Buyer, generally via the product ‘discovery’ section, via a link to the Trusted Vendor website or upon request.

-4. Payment Details: Credit card details, transactions, and the security thereof, are processed by Stripe (https://stripe.com/au)
+5. Payment Details: Credit card details, transactions, and the security thereof, are securely protected by Stripe (https://stripe.com/au)

-1. Usage Data: We automatically collect data about your interaction with our Platform, such as IP address, browser type, device information, and browsing behaviour through cookies and other tracking technologies.
+1. Usage Data: We automatically collect data about your interaction with our Platform, such as IP address, browser type, device information, and browsing behaviour.

 2. Cookies: Our Platform uses cookies to enhance user experience.
 You can manage your cookie preferences through your browser settings.